-This grain-free apple crisp recipe is easy to put together and so delicious, no one will miss the grains!
-It’s Paleo-friendly too, and dairy-free (assuming you use coconut oil instead of butter).
+This Grain-Free Apple Crisp recipe is easy to put together and so delicious, no one will miss the grains!
+It’s sweet and delicious, loaded with sugary-tart apple flavor, Paleo-friendly, and dairy-free (assuming you use coconut oil instead of butter).
 I’ve tried this grain-free apple crisp recipe with fresh mixed berries, peaches and apricots too – it’s equally delicious.
 I usually swap cardamom for the cinnamon when I’m using berries, but otherwise everything is just the same.

 I serve this grain-free apple crisp recipe warm for dessert, sometimes topped with whipped coconut cream or ice cream.
 Is also perfect at room temperature the next day, I eat it for breakfast if there’s any left!

 About that topping: you can definitely substitute pecans or chopped almonds for the walnuts.
 I often blend walnuts and pecans for mine.
 You’ll want to make certain your coconut is unsweetened too – not only will that add a bunch of sugar, but it will cause the coconut to overpower the flavor.
 In this recipe, the coconut is really just there to add texture and body to the crumble topping.